supunnilakshana/easy_arb_gen/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-# easy_csv_to_arb
+# easy_arb_gen

-The `easy_csv_to_arb` package provides a simple and convenient way to convert CSV language files to ARB files for localization in Flutter projects.
+The `easy_arb_gen` package provides a simple and convenient way to convert CSV language files to ARB files for localization in Flutter projects.

 ## Features